RaeRae961/wellnessApp/README.md

 Thoughts I had were:
 + The second and third columns can be viewed at this time, but the "Add/Edit/Delete" buttons are not working.
 The HTML needs to be modified because I believe the JavaScript is reading only the first column due to the "this" function being used, and some IDs are being used as well.
+This code started as a "To Do" list from interactive JS that I learned from Treehouse.
++ It would be nice if the added text that is "http" could automatically convert to a link for the websites.
+I believe that can be done with JQuery but not 100% sure.